EUDAMED Database Structure

 3. Module CRF – Certificate

-Any medical device distributed in Europe will require a valid approval certificate in the future in accordance with MDR 2017/745 and IVDR 2017/746.
-This certificate certifies that the product meets all the regulatory requirements of a medical device.
-By grouping a product group into a BASIC UDI-DI, you simply need a certificate for one product group instead of each article within a product group.
+Any medical device distributed in Europe will require a valid approval certificate in the future in accordance with MDR 2017/745 and IVDR 2017/746, which certifies that the product meets all the regulatory requirements.
+By grouping products into a BASIC UDI-DI, you simply need a certificate for one product group instead of each article within a product group.
 These certificates will be managed in the module CRF in the future.

 4. Module CIPS – Clinical Investigation